Quansight-Labs/quansight-labs-site/posts/2019/11/Files-Improvements.md

 .. type: text
 -->

-Spyder 4.0 is almost ready!
-It has been in the making for 1.5 years, and it contains lots of interesting new features.
-In this post we will focus on the files plugin where several improvements have been made regarding file management and interface.
+Version 4.0 of [Spyder](https://www.spyder-ide.org/)—a powerful Python IDE designed for scientists, engineers and data analysts—is almost ready!
+It has been in the making for well over two years, and it contains lots of interesting new features.
+We will focus on the Files pane in this post, where we've made several improvements to the interface and file management tools.

 ## Simplified interface

-In order to simplify the file explorer interface, by default now the columns corresponding to size and kind are hidden.
-This feature can be activated or deactivated by either accessing the Pane Menu or by right clicking the header directly.
-In both, cases you can select which columns to display in the file explorer.
+In order to simplify the Files pane's interface, the columns corresponding to size and kind are hidden by default.
+To change which columns are shown, use the top-right pane menu or right-click the header directly.

 ![Pane Menu](/images/spyder-files-pane-menu.png)
 <!-- TEASER_END -->